jamesflorentino/jamesflorentino/README.md

 ### Bio:

 I'm a coder and business operator who's been building companies and internet products for the past 8 years.
-I've been a coder for 20 years and have continuously improved my programming skills depsite the busy time requirement in business.
-I've hired close to a 100 people in the past 4 years alone and have been successful in my chosen industry for the past 10 years.
+I've been a coder for 20 years and have continuously improved my programming skills despite the busy time requirement in business.
+I've hired close to a 100 people in the past 4 years alone, and have been fairly successful in my chosen industry in crypto.

-Aside from coding, I'm skilled in entrepreneurship - taking financial risk, starting from scratch, hiring talents, and creating opportunities for skilled coders like you to become successful.
+Aside from coding, I'm also skilled in entrepreneurship - taking financial risk, starting from scratch, hiring talents, and creating opportunities for skilled coders like you to become successful.
 Investors like to work with me because I understand both product and venture capital, and have a systematic way of generating returns.

 ### What I'm looking for: